codeOfRobin/try-swift-talk/try!Swift.md

 RxSwift is _**not**_ always the best way to solve a problem

 ^ Remember, RxSwift is not always the best way to solve a problem, but you kinda have to know when to use it to its full potential.
 We've gone over lots of examples where it's been excellent, but it doesn't stop you from shooting yourself in the foot.
-It doesn't solve all your threading woes for example.
+I hear a lot of people saying "Oh, with Rxswift you don't worry about threading" or "RxSwift makes your code fast".
 What it _does_ do is give a good set of primitives and a foundation to <move to next slide>

 ---